-While we may pursue an initial business combination target in any industry or geographic region, we intend to focus our search on industries spearheading the shift from fossil fuels to electrification, including companies in the battery value chain from the mine site to end user to after-life battery and component recycling.
+While we may pursue an initial business combination target in any industry or geographic region (excluding China), we intend to focus our search on industries spearheading the shift from fossil fuels to electrification, including companies in the battery value chain from the mine site to end user to after-life battery and component recycling.
+We shall not undertake our initial business combination with any entity with its principal business operations in China (including Hong Kong and Macau).